tiangolo/full-stack/docker-swarm-cluster-deploy.md

 ### Create the GitLab Runner in Docker standalone mode

-You might want to run a GitLab runner in Docker standalone, for example, run the tests in a standalone server and deploy in a Docker Swarm mode cluster.
+You probably want to run the GitLab runner in Docker standalone, even when you deploy it in a Docker Swarm mode Manager Node to deploy production stacks.

+**Technical details**: This is because the Runner configurations will persist in the created container after the registration.
+If you create the GitLab Runner as a Docker Swarm mode service, your Runner could be deployed to a different Docker Swarm mode Manager Node the next time, and then you would lose the registration configuration.

 To install a GitLab runner in a standalone Docker run: